zukunft/zukunft.com/docs/code_functions_all.md

         \-- sys_log_list - simple add another system log entry to the list
 \-- log
     \-- log_object
-        \-- value_geo - @return change_value_geo the object that is used to log the user changes
+        \-- value_geo - @param user_message $msg to report a change log entry that cannot be written
-        \-- value_text - @return change_value_text the object that is used to log the user changes
+        \-- value_text - @param user_message $msg to report a change log entry that cannot be written
-        \-- value_time - @return change_value_time the object that is used to log the user changes
+        \-- value_time - @param user_message $msg to report a change log entry that cannot be written
 \-- database load functions that reads the object from the database
     \-- row_mapper_sandbox
         \-- value_time_series - map the database fields to the object fields